umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 *How to spot:* Change sorting order on a collection of document, then transfer their parent + children.
 The sort order will not be correct on the destination site

-*Solution:* clear the /app_data/courier/cache folder and re-package the items
+*Solution:* clear the /app_data/courer/cache folder and re-packge the items